seydel/MagicNMI_C64/README.md

 **Disclaimer**

-Suitable hardware being unvailable, and cloning a *github* repository to an original C64 still posing a challenge, this version of the code has not yet been tested.
+This repository concerns 'ancient' computer technology of the nineteen-eighties.
+Suitable hardware being unvailable, and cloning a *github* repository to an original C64 posing a challenge, this version of the code has not yet been tested.